thestinger/termite/README.rst

 * ``ctrl-shift-p``: jump to previous search match
 * ``ctrl-tab``: start scrollback completion

-During scrollback search, The current selection is changed to the search match and copied to the PRIMARY clipboard buffer.
+During scrollback search, the current selection is changed to the search match and copied to the PRIMARY clipboard buffer.

 With the scrollback completion/widget open, up/down cycle through completions,